(updated July 2023)

 pyModSlave is a free and open-source Qt-based Python-code ModBus RTU and TCP slave from the developer of QModMaster.
 A Windows executable is provided and pyModSlave includes a bus monitor for examining all traffic on the bus. pyModSlave is licensed under the LGPL

-Commercial Server (Slave) Simulators
+Paid Server (Slave) Simulators

 SimServe by SCADAmatic can simulate Modbus ASCII, RTU, or TCP/IP.
 It provides a user interface for setting up a network topology of multiple devices simultaneously.
 The developer James brought it to my attention, and was kind enough to provide a guest key for evaluation.
-SimServe could be a valuable development aid if you are developing SCADA software and need simulated devices for testing, or if you are developing a device and could benefit from having a digital twin for comparison (assuming SimServe is capable of simulatingyour device).
+SimServe could be a valuable development aid if you are developing SCADA software and need simulated devices for testing, or if you are developing a device and could benefit from having a digital twin for comparison (assuming SimServe is capable of simulating your device).

 Libraries